ulvglzd/ulvglzd/README.md

 ### About Me
 I'm a passionate Java developer with over 4 years of experience in drilling engineering and team leading roles.
-During this period, I personally planned and successfully completed several large-scale projects, demonstrating my ability to manage complex tasks and lead teams to success.
 Driven by a desire to explore new horizons, I recently made a career switch and quit my job to dive into the world of software development.
 I'm excited to leverage my analytical skills and problem-solving mindset to create innovative solutions in the tech industry.

 <pre>
-💻 I am a self taught Backend Developer
-📚 I have a BSc and MSc in Engineering from Heriot-Watt University and Baku Higher Oil School 📝 I have over 4 years of experience in engineering and management positions 🔭 Working on Deep Learning & Machine Learning
+📚 I have a BSc and MSc in Engineering from Heriot-Watt University and Baku Higher Oil School 🔭 Working on web-based projects to sharpen my skills
 🌱 Learning new back-end focused technologies
 🤔 I’m currently open for: Junior or intern positions
 </pre>